-In 2020, I decided to answer that question properly.
+In 2020, I answered that question properly.

 After being made redundant, I went freelance as a remote UK-based motion designer.
-I had years of industry experience behind me (in motion design and leadership roles), but no freelance case studies that clearly demonstrated commercial impact.
+I had years of industry experience behind me (in motion design and leadership roles), but no case studies that demonstrated commercial impact.
 Rather than rely on my own opinion or aesthetics, I wanted proof that I could share.

 So I created a real-world motion design case study with one clear aim: